Significant first-principles electron-phonon coupling effects in the LiZnAs and ScAgC half-Heusler thermoelectrics: Results and discussion

-In this way, the band gap using the PBE functional is calculated to be $\sim$0.6 eV for \lz\ and $\sim$0.45 eV for \sa, both being direct at the $\Gamma$-point and consistent with previous studies \cite{solet2025many,solet2022first}.
-Compared to OTMS, the LQE approach includes an additional factor accounting for the quasiparticle (QP) spectral weight Z$_{n\textbf{k}}$(T) \cite{solet2025band}.
-It is observed in Table~\ref{tab:gap} for both approaches that the band gap decreases with increasing T, which can be explained by its relationship with T as described by the Varshni equation \cite{giustino2017electron}.
-Due to zero-point lattice vibrations, DFT gaps are decreased to be $\sim$0.585 eV (for \lz) and 0.417-0.42 eV (for \sa).
-The ZPR is defined as the difference between the QP energy at T = 0 K and the eigenenergy at ground-state atomic positions (at the DFT level).
+It is observed from Table~\ref{tab:gap} for both approaches that the band gap decreases with increasing T, which can be explained by its relationship with T as described by the Varshni equation \cite{giustino2017electron}.
+Due to zero-point lattice vibrations, DFT gaps are reduced to $\sim$0.585 eV for \lz and 0.417-0.42 eV for \sa.
 The ZPR correction to the DFT band gap is found to be around 15-16 meV for \lz\ and 36-39 meV for \sa.
-As shown in Fig.~\hyperref[fig:disp]{\ref{fig:disp}}, this correction in \lz\ is entirely accounted by a decrease in the conduction band minima (CBM) in both approaches, while a $\sim$31–33 meV correction in the CBM is observed for \sa.
-This indicates that a large self-energy correction in the CBM at 0 K is present in both hH materials.
-Furthermore, the T-dependent energy of the CBM decreases linearly with increasing T in both materials.
-However, the valence band maximum (VBM) energy increases with T in \lz, whereas the opposite behavior is observed in \sa, where the VBM energy decreases with T increases.
-A larger spectral weight transfer is observed at higher T compared to lower ones, possibly due to enhanced lattice scattering at higher T. However, at a given T, the amount of this weight transfer is smaller in \lz\ than in \sa, indicating comparatively weaker \eph\ scattering at the $\Gamma$-point in \lz.
+As shown in Fig.~\hyperref[fig:disp]{\ref{fig:disp}}, this correction in \lz\ arises entirely from a downward shift of the CBM in both approaches, whereas a $\sim$31–33 meV shift of the CBM is observed for \sa.
+These large CBM correction in hHs can be understood from their band structures.
+The CB states in \sa\ are noticeably flatter than those in \lz, which can increase the density of available final states and could enhance the \eph\ self-energy. in addition, a larger spectral-weight transfer is observed at higher T, possibly due to increased lattice vibration strength and enhanced \eph\ scattering.
+At a given T, however, the magnitude of this weight transfer is smaller in \lz\ than in \sa, indicating there might be comparatively weaker \eph\ scattering at the $\Gamma$-point in \lz.
+It is also important to note that the ZPRs in Table~\ref{tab:gap} are typically smaller than those reported for other classic semiconductors such as Si, SiC, MgO, and diamond~\cite{zhang2020temperature}.
+This could be because the zero-point motion effect has a greater influence on the band gap in semiconductors composed of light atoms, owing to their larger atomic displacements.
+In contrast, the relatively heavy atoms present in our hH materials lead to smaller atomic displacements and weaker \eph\ coupling, resulting in smaller ZPR values.
+We also note that the present AHC calculations are performed within the RIA and neglect the non-diagonal components of the DW term.
+While this simplification is commonly adopted, it may become less accurate in materials where the band-edge states are closely spaced or exhibit strong interband coupling.
+In particular, the denser manifold of states near the VBM in both materials suggests that the omitted non-diagonal DW contributions may still play a minor role \cite{gonze2011theoretical}.
+Therefore, the ZPR values reported here should be interpreted with this limitation in mind.
+However, ZPR is well described in comparison with experimental results for various covalent materials when using non-adiabatic AHC calculations \cite{miglio2020predominance}.